-Last week we spoke about how doing small things often is the key to stopping larger problems occurring a few days, weeks or months down the track.
-I showed you what happened when I let the veggie garden get out of control and how long it took to get it back in to some type of order.
+Doing small organizing and cleaning tasks regularly is the key to stopping larger problems occurring a few days, weeks or months down the track.
+Previously, I showed you what happened when I let the veggie garden get out of control and how long it took to get it back in to some type of order.
 Check out the post here.
 Now let’s look at how this relates to keeping the inside of the house under control.

-I confess that the kitchen is an area of constant struggle for our family.
-It doesn’t seem to matter how often we do the dishes, there always seems to be another pile waiting to be done.
+The kitchen used to be an area of constant struggle for our family.
+It didn’t seem to matter how often we did the dishes, there always seemed to be another pile waiting to be done.
 This, even with a perfectly working dishwasher.

-The biggest problem is that the family tend to leave their dirty dishes on the bench rather than checking the dishwasher and putting them straight in there to await washing.
-I often feel like a broken record when I remind everyone that that is what I want them to do but I persevere.
+The biggest problem was that the family tended to leave their dirty dishes on the bench rather than checking the dishwasher and putting them straight in there to await washing.
+I often felt like a broken record when I remind everyone that that is what I wanted them to do, but I persevered.

 It’s important because just like ignoring a few weeds in the garden ends up in a jungle that takes hours to remove, leaving just a few dishes on the bench ends up in a huge dirty pile that someone then has to sort out.
 It’s important for everyone to play their part in keeping the kitchen tidy because otherwise they will certainly play a part in making it a mess.

 Organizing and Cleaning In the Toy Room

 We used to have a rule that before the children could get out another toy, they had to pack away the first one.
 We were never too rigid about this though and I am glad because there is a lot to be learnt from using a few toys in combination.
 The wooden construction set goes perfectly with the toy animals because you can build a zoo for them, the kitchen set needs lots of dolls to help drink the tea and trust me when I tell you that children can find the most creative uses for all sorts of random things if we give them enough leeway to do so.